hunter-richardson/shell-config/README.md

   fi
 fi
 ```
 - `tmux` is a terminal multiplexer that sets up a status bar and allows windows to split into panes.
-The [ubuntu:tmux.conf](ubuntu/tmux.conf)/[cygwin:tmux.conf](cygwin/tmux.conf) file contains my `tmux` configuration.
+The [ubuntu:tmux.conf](ubuntu/tmux.conf)/[cygwin:tmux.conf](cygwin/tmux.conf) files contain my `tmux` configuration.
 See the [tmux
 manual](https://man.openbsd.org/OpenBSD-current/man1/tmux.1) for more information.
 To apply it:
 ```shell
 su - # if applicable